 The Trump administration was dealt a small loss, however, in a separate order where the high court refused to grant its request to immediately hear the challenges to the transgender ban.

-Both GLBTQ Legal Advocates and Defenders, and the National Center for Lesbian Rights, which are representing plaintiffs in a challenge to the ban out of Washington, D.C. and another out of California, expressed disappointment with the court’s ruling, even as they noted the Trump administration did not get everything it wanted.
+Both GLBTQ Legal Advocates and Defenders, and the National Center for Lesbian Rights, which are representing plaintiffs in a challenge to the ban out of Washington, D.C. as well as the Stockman case, expressed disappointment with the court’s ruling, even as they noted the Trump administration did not get everything it wanted.